-- You need not comply if their name is only mentioned peripherally.
-The courts have pointed out that the Act exists to allow individuals to check whether their privacy is being infringed.
-It is not an 'automatic key' to any information on matters in which he or she might be involved.
+- You need not comply if their name is only mentioned in passing.
+The Act exists to allow individuals to check whether their privacy is being invaded.
+It is not an 'automatic key' to any information on matters in which they might be involved.

-- You can sometimes withhold the information if a third party is involved.
+- You can sometimes hold back the information if a third party is involved.

 - Individuals can instruct you not to use their personal data for direct marketing.